 “Are Bifold Patio Doors Secure?”

 If your bifold doors are external (leading from the rear of your home into your kitchen, living room, dining room or conservatory) then this is probably going to be towards the top of your list of concerns.
-One of the main reasons many homeowners opt for bifolding doors over other solutions, however, is that they can be one of the most secure options available, if you make the right choices.
-The amount of glass used in most bi-fold doors is obviously the major reasons why many might assume they are not as secure as more conventional patio doors, but as long as the glass is double glazed and reinforced in some way, the glass will actually be much harder to break than a bog standard wooden door.
-This is because of the multi-point locking systems that lock at various points on the tracks beneath or above your doors.
+One of the main reasons many homeowners opt for external bifold doors over other solutions, however, is that they can be one of the most secure options available, if you make the right choices.
+The amount of glass used in most bifold doors is obviously the major reasons why many might assume they are not as secure as more conventional patio doors, but as long as the glass is double glazed and reinforced in some way, the glass will actually be much harder to break than a bog standard wooden door.
+The multi-point locking systems that lock at various points on the tracks beneath or above your doors are another security measure that makes external bifold doors a very secure option for your rear entrance.
 Many other doors will only have one locking point to break, but a bi-fold door will typically have several.

 “How Many Doors Can I Have?”

-This obviously only relates to exterior bifold doors, and as long as they are installed properly, they should be very energy efficient indeed.
+As long as they are installed properly, they should be very energy efficient indeed.
 Wooden frames (FSC-certified wood is a must) are especially great at holding thermal energy and as long as your doors are sealed properly.
-This is something you can actually rectify yourself with relative ease, and there are hundreds of sources online that should be able to help you understand how to adjust your bifold doors in order to make sure they are as tight as possible.
-You can also install seals made from either rubber or brush, which can be placed between the bottom of your bi-fold doors and the threshold.
+You can also install seals made from either rubber or brush, which can be placed between the bottom of your bifold doors and the threshold.
 A tight seal here will not only keep out water and wind, but will also reduce heat loss from your home

-“Do Bifold Doors Let the Cold and the Weather in?”
+“Do External Bifold Doors Let the Cold and the Weather in?”

 “How Do I Clean my External Bifold Doors?”